ARP-ESSER Summer Strategies Grant

 - Build the institutional capacity of libraries by conducting strategic planning for summer learning programming that aligns with the library’s mission, values, and strategic plan.

 - Strengthen the role of libraries as community connectors by building or strengthening at least one partnership with a local organization to improve summer learning.

 This grant is open to public and special libraries (including tribal) in Idaho.
 One application/award per library legal entity.
 Multi-branch systems must submit a single application.
 In order to be eligible, the library must be able to provide programming to youth in grades K-12.
+Libraries that received the Summer Strategies Grant previously are eligible to apply again for up to $10,000.
 For definitions of library types, please see ICfL’s grant eligibility requirements at https://libraries.idaho.gov/grants-funding/grant-eligibility/.

 To apply for this grant, the organization must obtain a non-proprietary Unique Entity Identifier (UEI) number from the federal System of Award Management (SAM).
 The UEI is a requirement for grantees receiving federal funds administered by the ICfL and replaces the requirement for a DUNS number.
 Obtaining a UEI is free, but can take upwards of a week to several months if your entity is not already in the SAM system.
 Please see the SAM website for more information: https://sam.gov/content/home.

 Selection Process and Agreement Instrument – Year 2